-Dr Sophy Shih is a health economist with demonstrated expertise in economic evaluation and health service research.
-She has extensive knowledge of designing and implementing trial-based economic assessments, performing economic evaluations, and building economic models.
+Dr Sophy Shih is a senior health economist with expertise in economic evaluation and health service research.
+She has extensive experience of designing and implementing trial-based economic assessments, performing economic evaluations, and building economic models.
 Dr Shih was trained in health economics, public health and biomedical science.
-She has worked on a broad range of topics including viral infection, rare genetic disease, cancer, diabetes, psycho-oncology, and disability with a focus on intervention research of prevention and screening.
+She has worked on a broad range of topics including viral infection, rare genetic diseases, cancers, diabetes, psycho-oncology, and disability with a focus on prevention and screening.

 In 2019, Dr Shih joined the SERP at the Kirby Institute and the NPESU at the Centre for Big Data Research in Health as a Senior Research Fellow/Health Economist.
 Her current working programs focus on HCV and HIV testing strategies and treatment uptake and scaling up of point-of-care (POC) technology to enhance testing for HCV and HIV infection and reduce mortality and morbidity of these infectious diseases.

 Dr Shih was a subcommittee member of the Clinical Guidelines Network at Cancer Council Australia and co-authored the “Economics of Keratinocyte Cancer” chapter of the NHMRC-endorsed clinical guidelines “Clinical Practice Guidelines for Keratinocyte Cancer”.